On the stability and convergence of a class of consensus systems with a nonlinear input: Consensus under Feedback

-\begin{theorem}{} Let $\{ P(k) \}_{k\in\N}$ be an exponentially ergodic. sequence of row stochastic matrices and $G:\R^n \rightarrow \R$ be continuously differentiable.
+\begin{thm}{} Let $\{ P(k) \}_{k\in\N}$ be an exponentially ergodic sequence of row stochastic matrices and $G:\R^n \rightarrow \R$ be continuously differentiable.
 Suppose that $y^\ast$ is a locally exponentially stable fixed point of the one dimensional system \eqref{eq:fw-tvsys0_1dim}.
 Then, $y^\ast e$ is a locally exponentially stable fixed point at time $k_0 = 0$ for \eqref{eq:fw-tvsys0}.
-If the sequence $\{ P(k) \}_{k\in\N}$ is uniformly exponentially ergodic, then $y^\ast e$ is locally uniformly exponentially stable. \end{theorem}
+If the sequence $\{ P(k) \}_{k\in\N}$ is uniformly exponentially ergodic, then $y^\ast e$ is locally uniformly exponentially stable. \end{thm}

 \begin{proof} Consider the linearisation of the one-dimensional map defining \eqref{eq:fw-tvsys0_1dim}.
-By the assumption of exponential stability its modulus must satisfy
+By the assumption of exponential stability it must satisfy

 where $ h'(y^*) =1 + DG(y^*e)e $ and $DG$ is the derivative of $G$, which we interpret as a row vector.
 We now compute the derivative of $F$ with respect to $x$ at $x=y^* e$ and time $k$ to obtain